 Each Y7 and Y8 pupil has three periods per cycle at this level.
 Topics covered include aspects of western and nonâ€“western classical music, popular music and jazz, and world music (Indonesia, India and Latin America).

 Y9 pupils have two periods of music per cycle.
 Topics covered include composing and listening to film music, and analysing and composing pop songs.

 Outreach Projects Which Link with the KS3 Curriculum

-Year 8: Opera workshop; Indian music workshop.
+Year 8: Opera workshop.

 Key Stage 4 – GCSE

 Understanding Music (40%)

 This unit is based on 4 areas of study, with 4 topic areas within each AOS: